Michigan restaurants push Whitmer for May 29 reopening, lay out roadmap of potential guidelines

 The group is also asking for a date for reopening, but the state has not addressed restaurants as part of its plans for re-engaging the Michigan economy.

-Whitmer’s “Stay Home, Stay Safe” order was extended until May 28 on Thursday of last week.
+Whitmer’s “Stay Home, Stay Safe” order was extended until May 28 earlier this month.

 Leave a Reply